-Each of the below nominees' current term expires in 2018:
+Each of the below nominees' current term expires in 2019:

-David O'Reilly, age 68, Affiliated Director and Chairman of the Board, has been a director since 1972.
+David O'Reilly, age 69, Affiliated Director and Chairman of the Board, has been a director since 1972.

 Experience: Mr. O'Reilly has served as Chairman of the Board since February of 2005.
-Mr. O'Reilly served as Co-Chairman of the Board from August 1999 to February 2005; Chief Executive Officer from March 1993 to February 2005; President of the Company from March 1993 to August 1999; and Vice President of the Company from 1975 to March 1993
+Mr. O'Reilly served as Co-Chairman of the Board from August 1999 to February 2005; Chief Executive Officer from March 1993 to February 2005; President of the Company from March 1993 to August 1999; and Vice President of the Company from 1975 to March 1993.

-Qualifications and Skills: Mr. O'Reilly is being re-nominated as a Director because, among his other qualifications, he possesses over 40 years of experience and expertise in the Company's operations and strategic business development and has held leadership roles in numerous aftermarket industry organizations and associations.
+Qualifications and Skills: Mr. O'Reilly is being re-nominated as a Director because, among his other qualifications, he possesses over 45 years of experience and expertise in the Company's operations and strategic business development and has held leadership roles in numerous aftermarket industry organizations and associations, as well as having served on several bank boards and charitable organization boards.

-Larry O'Reilly, age 71, Affiliated Director and Vice Chairman of the Board, has been a director since 1969.
+Larry O'Reilly, age 72, Affiliated Director and Vice Chairman of the Board, has been a director since 1969.